IAmRadium/AES128/README.md

 # AES128
-This is a naive AES128 implementation, no optimization is dn in this program...
+This is a naive AES128 implementation, no optimization is dn in this program